Learning to Estimate Robust 3D Human Mesh from In-the-Wild Crowded Scenes: Experiment

 \subsection{Comparison with state-of-the-art methods}

-Unless indicated, our 3DCrowdNet is not trained on CrowdPose~\cite{li2019crowdpose} train set in this section.
+Unless indicated, our 3DCrowdNet is not trained on a CrowdPose~\cite{li2019crowdpose} train set in Table~\ref{table:sota_3dpw_crowd},~\ref{table:sota_mupots}, and~\ref{table:sota_cmu}.
+Also, we use less or similar training data than other methods, and the details are in the supplementary material.

-\textbf{3DPW-Crowd.} We compare our 3DCrowdNet with~\cite{kolotouros2019learning,choi2020p2m,moon2020i2l} on 3DPW-Crowd in Table~\ref{table:sota_3dpw_crowd}.
-They are recent state-of-the-art 3D human pose and shape estimation methods on 3DPW~\cite{von20183dpw}, and publicly released the codes for an evaluation.
-Our approach outperforms SPIN~\cite{zhang2020learning}, which takes only the image feature as input and uses a HMR~\cite{kanazawa2018end}-style regressor.
+\textbf{3DPW-Crowd.} We compare our 3DCrowdNet with~\cite{kolotouros2019learning,choi2020p2m,moon2020i2l,sun2021monocular} in Table~\ref{table:sota_3dpw_crowd}.
+They are recent state-of-the-art 3D human mesh estimation methods on 3DPW, and publicly released the codes for evaluation.
+We make several observations.
+First, our approach outperforms SPIN~\cite{kolotouros2019learning}, which takes only the image feature as input and performs a global average pooling on the deep CNN feature map.
 The result is coherent with the results in Table~\ref{table:input_ablation_3dpw_crowd} and~\ref{table:regressor_ablation} of our ablation studies.
-3DCrowdNet also defeats Pose2Mesh, a method that can benefit from crowd-scene robust 2D pose outputs.
-We used the same 2D pose outputs from Cheng~\etal~\cite{cheng2020higherhrnet} for Pose2Mesh and 3DCrowdNet.
-While Pose2Mesh heavily depends on the accuracy of the 2D pose outputs, our system improves the accuracy of pose and shape using rich depth and shape cues in the image feature.
-Figure~\ref{fig:3d_quality} supports our statement.
-Leveraging the image feature, 3DCrowdNet reconstructs a 3D shape that best describes the target person in images, even when the 2D pose is inaccurate.
+Next, 3DCrowdNet outperforms ROMP~\cite{sun2021monocular}, a bottom-up method for multi-person 3D mesh estimation.
+While ROMP achieves higher accuracy than other methods, we think it still suffers from the domain gap issue.
+For example, it needs to learn how to distinguish body centers of people under diverse inter-person occlusion, but MoCap datasets they used rarely contain such data.
+On the other hand, 3DCrowdNet explicitly resolves the domain gap using 2D pose input and produces accurate 3D meshes.